top of page

 Boundaries with Technology

-1. Limit daily technology use time.
-Track your screen time usage and make sure it isn't monopolizing your time.
-The average screen time for adults before the pandemic was 11 hours per day.
-That time increased to 19 hours per day during the pandemic.
-A study published by the Preventative Medicine Reports (2017) found that limiting social media use to 30 minutes a day led to "a significant improvement in well-being."
-Experts recommend that adults limit screen time outside of work to less than two hours a day.
+A study published by the Preventative Medicine Reports (2017) found that limiting social media use to 30 minutes a day resulted in "a significant improvement in well-being."
+Experts suggest that adults should keep their screen time, outside of work, under two hours a day.

 bottom of page